-They laughed and all at once gruffed out, "Yes, we have meat pie!"
+They laughed and all at once grunted out, "Yes, we have meat pie!"
 The first troll went and built a fire, whilst the man asked, "What 'tis the fire for?
 Ya know, ya can't make a proper pie inside of the fire."
-The troll answered, "Yes we can, we just need to roast the meat first," as the gathered around the man.
+The troll answered, "Yes we can, we just need to roast the meat first," as they gathered around the man.
 He became frightened and walked backwards right into the silverware chest.
 It spilled out and under the chest were many others, except he noticed these pieces of silverware had bones and trinkets attached to them.
 His eyes grew wide as he stared at them.
-The troll said, "As tall as you now stand, they too once were, before they fit into my hand."
+The troll said, "As tall as you now stand, they too once were, but now they fit into my hand."
 And as the troll grabbed the mans arm, he shrunk small enough to fit over that fire, and they roasted him.
-When he was done they took him for meat and made a Man- Meat- Pie, while serving it with that very same pie server.
+When he was done they took him for meat and made a Man- Meat- Pie, while serving it with that very same pie server the man picked out.
 And when they were done, his bones were attached to that pie server.
-That man became the dessert for them, and then the pie server,, only to serve them for eternity, just as the monk had warned him to mend his way.
+That man became the dessert for them, and then the pie server, only to serve them for eternity, just as the monk had warned him to mend his way.

 Dark Lord Castle

-The nasty faieries known as Fatums reveal where these castles are hidden to the Orkz & Trollz that desire to hide a victim there.
-Once the victim is taken there the jaw of the doorway opens wide as if to swallow whomever walks inside.
-The Fatum lures an innocent dragonfly, faiery or even the forest friends to the area, and then the Dark Lord Castle play its part in hiding victims for ransom.
-The trade for them are the precious Gemstone Dragon Eggs!!
+The nasty faieries known as Fatums reveal where these castles are hidden to the orkz & trollz that must hide a victim.
+Once chosen, the victim is taken there and the jaw of the doorway opens wide as if to swallow whomever walks inside.
+The Fatums lure an innocent dragonfly, faiery or even the forest friends to the area, for they are the companions of others worth an even higher payoff.
+Then the Dark Lord Castle plays its part in hiding them for ransom.

 Medium size $10.00 each